eddmash/powerorm/docs/source/model/index.rst

 This is an auto-incrementing primary key.

-If you'd like to specify a custom primary key, just specify ``primarykey=true`` on one of your fields.
+If you would like to specify a custom primary key, just specify ``primarykey=true`` on one of your fields.
 If PowerOrm sees you've explicitly set Field->primaryKey, it won't add the automatic id column.

 Each model requires exactly one field to have ``primaryKey=true`` (either explicitly declared or automatically added).